First Step: Your Total Daily Dose of Insulin

 If you’re new to pumping, you and your doctor can find an expected TDD based on a person of your weight who has an average sensitivity to insulin.

-Time to get hands-on!
+It’s time to get hands-on!
 These improved pump settings will now be tested.
-We’ll cover how to check your Basal Rate, CarbF/ISF, and CorrF/ISF for accuracy in our testing section.
+In our testing section, we’ll cover how to check your Basal RatecarbF/ISF, and corrF/ISF for accuracy.

-Let’s start with your most important setting, your Basal Rate(s).
+Let’s start with your most important setting, Basal Rate(s).

 Leave a Comment